top of page

 Purpose: Enquiring about our trust and its work

-Data (key elements): Name, email, message
+Data (key elements): First name, last name, email address, message

 Basis: Legitimate interests - it is necessary to read and store your message so that we can respond in the way that you would expect